poult-lab/daily-word/english_words_ learning.md

 Adidas CEO Bjorn Gulden, who took office in January, is facing growing calls from Korean franchisees of the German sportswear brand to revoke the restructuring plan pursued by Kasper Rorsted, his predecessor, according to industry officials, Tuesday.

+However, your trip must be temporary and you cannot remain outside the United States for more than **1 year**.
+If the Customs and Border Protection (CBP) officer believes you do not intend to continue living permanently in the United States, they could revoke your status as a permanent resident.

 "When people in authority **revoke** something such as a licence, a law, or an agreement, they cancel it."